Bluntisham: Government

-For Bluntisham the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
-The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
-Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
-Bluntisham is a part of the electoral division of Somersham and Earith and is represented on the county council by one councillor.
-County councillors serve for four-year terms following elections to Cambridgeshire County Council.

-At Westminster, Bluntisham is in the parliamentary constituency of North West Cambridgeshire and elects one Member of Parliament (MP) by the first past the post system of election.
-Bluntisham is represented in the House of Commons by Shailesh Vara (Conservative).
-Shailesh Vara has represented the constituency since 2005.
-The previous member of parliament was Brian Mawhinney (Conservative) who represented the constituency between 1997 and 2005.
+At Westminster, Bluntisham is in the parliamentary constituency of North West Cambridgeshire.
+Since 2005 the constituency has been represented in the House of Commons by Shailesh Vara of the Conservative Party.

 Geography

 The area is low-lying and very flat.
 The gravel soil is used to grow fruit trees, barley and oats, while wheat is grown in the loam and clay soil.
 The village was once home to many orchards, and fruit farming was very profitable.
 Some residents still sell fruit on roadside stalls, but oilseed rape is the more popular crop nowadays.
 Traditionally water was derived from gravel springs, but later wells were fed by surface water.
 A hand water pump, now defunct, still stands on the high street.
 Somersham Road yielded a chalybeate spring, where more than one attempt was made in the 18th century to establish a spa.
-The "healing" properties of its waters were recommended by John Addenbrooke, founder of Addenbrooke's Hospital in Cambridge, among others.
+The "healing" properties of its waters were recommended by John Addenbrooke (d.1719), founder of Addenbrooke's Hospital in Cambridge, among others.